World Cup roars into knockout phase

 Ronaldo, who will be 37 by the time of the next World Cup, was unable to keep Portugal alive despite incessant pressure from his side in the dying stages of the match.

+"As always we will bank on the strength of our team as a collective," he said.
+"That is our best chance against any adversary, and we know that France will be very tough indeed.

+"But we will try our best and look to impose our way of playing on them, using our strengths," he added.
+"We're here to play all seven matches, right up until the final, and we will see what happens."

-France, the 1998 champions, looked a totally different side from the one that struggled to find their cutting edge in the group stage, pouring forward with pace and purpose to stretch the ageing Argentine defence in Kazan.
+France, the 1998 champions, looked a totally different side from the one that struggled to find their cutting edge in the group stage, pouring forward with pace and purpose to stretch the ageing Argentine defence.

 Antoine Griezmann gave France the lead from the penalty spot but the South Americans levelled with a sweet hit from Angel Di Maria and edged ahead shortly after half-time through Gabriel Mercado.